Call the Recruiter BEFORE Working Their Job

 And as if that was not bad enough, the candidate recruiter also contacted a candidate within the organization who was at least three rungs higher on the ladder than what the job called for.

 Once again, the hiring manager became apprised of the situation.
 And once again, they called the job order recruiter.

 So now you really know why the job order recruiter was upset, especially since this was exactly what they did NOT want to happen after sharing these jobs with the Network.

-Now, I will say that the candidate recruiters in question are not rookie recruiters.
-They’re not even new Network members.
-In fact, they’ve been successful recruiters in Top Echelon for quite some time.
+Now, I will say that the candidate recruiters in question were not rookie recruiters.
+They weren’t even new Network members.
+In fact, they’ve been successful recruiters in Top Echelon Network for quite some time.